dcarmod2/VisionZeroTheory_Submission/README.md

 Copyright 2018 University of Illinois Board of Trustees.
 All Rights Reserved.
 Licensed under the MIT license.

-This is the code used to generate the plots and data for the submitted version of the paper.
+This is the code used to generate the plots and data for the submitted version of the paper: https://www.sciencedirect.com/science/article/pii/S0968090X18316309

 Software versions (determined with "conda list" utility):